 Children placed for inter country adoption include boys and girls who are 3 - 15 years old.
 Most common are toddlers and elementary aged children.
 Infants are not available through DR.

 (Children must be adopted prior to turning 16 years old in Dominican Republic, per USCIS immigration rules.)

 Sibling Groups (2-3 children that are biological siblings).

 Families considering adopting a child will have access to child’s background information before travel.
 In most cases, additional information is available upon request.

-If families have a valid reason, it is possible for the co-habitation period to be reduced, however, it will never be shorter than 30 days.
+If families have a valid reason, it is possible for the co-habitation period to be reduced.
+However, it will never be less than 30 days.
 Once this process is complete, there are additional paperwork and court processes that must be completed.
 At least one parent must stay in the Dominican Republic during the finalization process.

 "We have experience with multiple agencies and adoption processes.
 I would like to tell you that Agape Adoptions made the adoption of our son Jude the most pleasant process we had experienced."